Roller Skates we LOVE and Recommend

 Moxi roller skates are a leader in the roller skating market and are designed by roller skaters for roller skaters.
 Moxi skates are made in the USA, and are the brainchild of the vibrant skating veteran Estro Jen.
 You can read more about the Moxi ethos here.
 We love Moxi roller skates for their durability, comfort and colourful look!
 We have a range of Moxi skates in stock to try on, so that you can feel their unique features first hand.

-The Moxi Beach Bunny skates are a great beginner skate that come in a variety of colours.
-They have an adjustable toe-stop, and an intermediate level plate that will grow with you as you improve your skating skills.
-They are even made from vegan materials!
+The Moxi Beach Bunny skates are another great beginner vinyl skate that come in a variety of colours.
+They also have an adjustable toe-stop, and an intermediate level plate that will grow with you as you improve your skating skills.
+These skates are a bit narrower than the Rainbow Rider for those who don’t need as much width or space in the toe box.

-The new Moxi Jack boot is exploding in popularity due to its unique fit and extreme versatility.
-For the more serious skater, the Jack is a harder, more supportive boot with an indestructible toe and is great for recreational skating, dance and ramp skating.
+The Moxi Jack boot is extremely popular due to its unique fit, high durability, and extreme versatility.
+For the more serious skater, the Jack is a harder, more supportive boot with a very heavy duty toe, and is great for recreational skating, dance and ramp skating.
 Also hand stitched in the USA, it can be paired with a plate of your choice for a premium setup.

-Suregrip are another USA based company that is run by roller skaters for roller skaters.
-Suregrip have a long history of supporting the roller skating industry and provide exceptional quality and service across their range.
+Suregrip are another USA based company with a long history of supporting the roller skating industry and providing exceptional quality and service across their range.

 The Suregrip FAME is a perfect skate for beginners.
 It is affordable, comes with comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
 We use this model for our rental roller skates, and some sets are still going strong after 7 years of use!

 If you are on a budget, the Suregrip Malibu is a great alternative to the FAME.
-It has a little less padding and is a little bit less comfortable to skate in, but is great for the price!
+It has a little less padding and is a little bit less comfortable to skate in, but is still good for the price, and much better than lower level skates that come with a bolt in toe stop.

 Some other options